smathot/time_series_test/readme.md

   The name of a regular (non-series) column in `dm` that specifies the linestyle of the lines for a two-factor plot.

-* **hues: list or None, optional**
+* **hues: str, list, or None, optional**

-  A list of hues to be used as line colors for the first factor.
+  The name of a matplotlib colormap or a list of hues to be used as line colors for the hue factor.

 * **linestyles: list or None, optional**